 We're at the high level of breakdowns and heat and cold calls.
 We're doing as much PM [preventive maintenance] as we can within that timeframe, [but] something's got to give.
 So we tweak something until no one is complaining, and then . . . walk away.
-I find systems that are heating and cooling at the same time because that makes the customer satisfied.
+I find systems that are heating and cooling at the same time because that makes the customer satisfied.11 and schedule concerns, risks associated with unfamiliar technologies and worry that a new type of building would impose additional stress on themselves and their staff.

 The Facilities Department included a mix of advocates and adversaries for building green.
 Some strong champions emerged, including the head of the department, Victoria Sirianni; the director of engineering, Walt Henry; and utilities manager, Peter Cooper.
-However, others opposed it, citing cost and schedule concerns, risks associated with unfamiliar technologies and worry that a new type of building would impose additional stress on themselves and their staff.
+However, others opposed it, citing cost

-&lt;sup>11 John Lyneis and John Sterman, "How To Save A Leaky Ship: Capability Traps and the Failure of Win-Win Investments in Sustainability and Social Responsibility," Academy of Management Discoveries, October 29, 2015.
+11 John Lyneis and John Sterman, "How To Save A Leaky Ship: Capability Traps and the Failure of Win-Win Investments in Sustainability and Social Responsibility," Academy of Management Discoveries, October 29, 2015.
 2: 7-32.
 Video abstract can be found at http://bit.ly/leakyshipvideo.